-Researchers uncover new findings on genetic risks of Behçet's diseaseFebruary 15th, 2013 in Genetics /
+Researchers uncover new findings on genetic risks of Behçet's diseaseFebruary 15, 2013 in Medicine & Health / Genetics

 Researchers don't know the exact cause of Behçet's disease, a chronic condition that leads to oral and genital sores and serious complications such as blindness, but new research brings better understanding to what makes some people more susceptible to being affected.